akileez/eslint-config-marm/README.md

 *Note: `eslint-config-` prefix is omitted since it is automatically assumed by ESLint.*

-You can override settings from the shareable config by adding them directly into your `.eslintrc` file.
+You can override settings from the shareable config by adding them directly into your `.eslintrc` file, like the controversial __no__ semicolons listed below.

 ### About No Semicolons
 At first, I was appalled, then read ["An Open Letter to JavaScript Leaders Regarding Semicolons"](http://blog.izs.me/post/2353458699/an-open-letter-to-javascript-leaders-regarding) and formed a new opinion. tldr version: